-David R. Hannah is an award-winning researcher and teacher, and presently an Associate Professor of Management at the Beedie School of Business.
-He received his Ph.D. from the University of Texas at Austin.
-He is a Past President of the Western Academy of Management and their 2008 Ascendant Scholar.
+David R. Hannah is a Professor of Management at the Beedie School of Business.
+An award-winning teacher and researcher, he received his Ph.D. from the University of Texas at Austin.
 His research and teaching focuses on how individuals at work can cope effectively with the challenges and dilemmas of organizational life, and how they can help others to do so.
-His research has been published in numerous leading journals, including Academy of Management Review, Organization Science, Academy of Management Discoveries, Journal of Management Studies, Sloan Management Review, Business Horizons, Journal of Management Inquiry, and the Journal of Business Ethics.
+His research has been published in numerous leading journals, including Academy of Management Review, Organization Science, Academy of Management Discoveries, Journal of Management Studies, Sloan Management Review, Business Horizons, Journal of Management Inquiry, Psychology and Marketing, and the Journal of Business Ethics.
 He edits the Generative Curiosity section of the Journal of Management Inquiry.
 In addition to his research interests, Dr. Hannah is a sought-after teacher and speaker who has worked with numerous local and international corporations as well as corporate leaders and boards.
 His teaching interests include leadership, negotiations, decision-making, and general management.
-He was recently selected as an approved speaker for the Mackay CEO forums.
-Dr. Hannah is a past recipient of the SFU Business Research Award and the TD-Canada Trust Teaching Excellence Award.
+He is a Past President of the Western Academy of Management and their 2008 Ascendant Scholar.

 Dr. Hannah's research and teaching focuses on how individuals at work can cope effectively with the dilemmas of organizational life, and how they can help others to do so.
 He is presently interested in the challenges involved in working with animals, including managing one's emotions and finding meaningfulness.
 Dr. Hannah has longstanding interests in the protection of trade secrets in organizations, and qualitative research methods.